garygr2002/Rebalance/README.md

 ### Code Character

 The code character begins in column 1, and is 1 character.
-Its content is unconstrained, but the existing codes are currently all uppercase Latin characters.
+Its content is unconstrained, but the existing codes are currently all uppercase Latin characters, possibly with diacritics to distinguish between codes using the same Latin letter.

 ### Code Name